junovhs/warden/README.md

-# Warden
+# SlopChop

 **Bring rigor to your conversations with AI.**

-Warden is a command-line tool designed for developers who love the conversational workflow of AI (ChatGPT, Claude, DeepSeek) but hate the friction of moving code back and forth.
+SlopChop is a command-line tool designed for developers who love the conversational workflow of AI (ChatGPT, Claude, DeepSeek) but hate the friction of moving code back and forth.

 It doesn't try to replace the Chat UI with a headless agent.
 It respects that **chatting is thinking**.
 The back-and-forth is where the architecture happens.